wonscha/contact-manager/README.md

 - Run user interface

-  - To run user interface:
+  - To run user interface, from the base directory:

   ```sh
   make dev-front